jaredramirez/elm-language-server/CONTRIBUTING.md

 - The types in haskell do a good job doing simple self-documenting, however if something you're working on is counter-intuitive then please add comments explaining why you're doing what you're doing

+Also, this a part-time project for me so if you open an issue or reach out it make take me a few days to get back to you.